-Located within a historical 1930s Spanish Colonial building with a tile floor, wood-beamed ceiling, and fireplace in a red-walled, skylighted back room, this casual spot is a branch of the original café in Caracas, Venezuela.
+Located within a historical 1930s Spanish Colonial building with a tile floor, wood-beamed ceiling, and fireplace in a red-walled, skylighted back room, the casual Coupa Cafe is a branch of the original café in Caracas, Venezuela.
 Order at the counter, then select seating in the cozy interior or on the outside front patio.
 When seating is tight, as it often is, sit anywhere and then move when a better spot opens up.

 The kitchen serves up hot breakfasts, salads, soups, wraps, pastas, crepes, Caribbean-style empanadas (my favorite is the pabellon made with carne mechada shredded beef, black beans, sweet fried plantains, loleta cheese, and tasty Venezuelan sauces),